Bhavesh-aiml/FaceAgeDetector/README.md

 4. If using webcam, click "Start Camera" and then "Capture Photo"
 5. Click "Analyze Face" to process the image
 6. View the age prediction results for all detected faces

+### Manual Face Selection

+If automatic face detection doesn't work correctly:

+1. After loading an image, click the "Select Face Manually" button
+2. Draw a rectangle around the face by clicking and dragging
+3. Once the face is selected, click "Analyze Face" to process just that area
+4. The results will be marked as "Manual Selection"

+### Live Detection

+For real-time face detection with the webcam:

+1. Go to the Webcam tab and click "Start Camera"
+2. Once the camera is active, click "Live Detection"
+3. The app will continuously capture and analyze faces in real-time
+4. Click "Stop Live Detection" to end the continuous detection

 ## Further Development